Using Microsoft Cloud App Security controls in Power BI

 Finally make sure you select the Create button to create the session policy.

 Make sure you do not create a Content Inspection policy on Power BI Excel files.
-This is a known limitation of this preview release.
+This is a known limitation of this feature.

-- Overview of data protection in Power BI
+- Overview of sensitivity labels in Power BI

-- Apply data sensitivity labels in Power BI
+- How to apply sensitivity labels in Power BI

 You might also be interested in the following Azure and security articles: